 - Cashew frosting:

-- 1 tbsp maple syrup (or date syrup or any other liquid sweetener)
+- 1 tablespoon maple syrup (or date syrup or any other liquid sweetener)

-- 1 tbsp coconut butter (coconut oil is good too)
+- 1 tablespoon coconut butter (coconut oil is good too)

 - Start by melting the chocolate and coconut butter together in a big pot